acrolinx/classic-edition-sdks/README.md

 To run the [Sidebar](https://github.com/acrolinx/acrolinx-sidebar-demo) using your favorite coding language, you just need to load the sidebar in a web browser control and interact with the JavaScript inside.

-Before you start building a new Acrolinx SDK on your own, contact [Acrolinx SDK support](sdk-support@acrolinx.com).
+Before you start building a new Acrolinx SDK on your own, contact Acrolinx SDK support (sdk-support@acrolinx.com).
 Chances are we're working on a sidebar SDK in the language you want to use...

 ### Develop a backend service integration